Ease Yourself Off The Gas Trouble !!

 Everyone passes gas generally at least 12 or more times a day.
-But some people have excessive gas and gas pains that bothers them most of the time.
-In some cases, gas you can't expel can cause intense, intermittent abdominal pain.
+But some people have excessive gas and gas pains that bother them most of the time.
+In some cases when you can't expel the gas can result in intense, intermittent abdominal pain.

 A few simple lifestyle modifications can help reduce the amount of gas you produce and relieve your discomfort and embarrassment.

 1. Try smaller meals.
 Eat several small meals throughout the day instead of two or three large ones.